 In February 2017, I began #SocialDiss, a project in which I aimed to post draft chapters of my dissertation on different commenting platform in solicitation of public peer review.
 It was inspired by my earlier work on Social Paper, a non-proprietary platform for socializing student writing and feedback.
 (Read the manifesto here.)

 Below are links to some of the reflections on the process as well as the socialized drafts.
-I am hoping to write a critical evaluation of the outcomes of the project soon.
+You can also check out the twitter thread here.
+I am currently working on writing a critical evaluation of the process.

 Working on something similar?
 I’d love to hear from you.

 To what extent can the general public participate in and benefit from the production of a dissertation?
 How might the private and anxiety-ridden processes of education be transformed into a public good and social joy?
 Are the imperfect artifacts of learning to be hidden and disposed of as shameful waste, or might they provide fertile soil for the cultivation of a global learning community?
 Could the form of the dissertation itself blossom into something more vibrant and responsive to today’s world in the process?
 (Read more)

 Welcome to #SocialDiss and the Cyborg University (MLA Humanities Commons)